liferay/liferay-docs/discover/portal/articles/06-setting-up-liferay/07-custom-fields.markdown

 **Developer Use Case:** Adding custom fields to @product@ resources affords flexibility to developers.
 Suppose you must limit the number of users that can be assigned to a particular role.
-An administrator creates a custom field called *max-users* for the role.
+First an administrator creates a custom field called *max-users* for the role.
 A developer then creates a module that inserts logic before a user is added to that role.
 If their logic detects that the maximum number of role users would be exceeded by completing the action, an